List of Mongolian submissions for the Academy Award for Best International Feature Film: Submissions

 The first two Mongolian submissions concerned the lives of rural families on the Mongolian steppe, and the closely intertwined life of people and their animals.
 Both films contained elements of documentary and fiction and used real Mongolian families as their actors.
 In Weeping Camel, a family attempts to reconcile a mother camel who refuses to nurse its newborn calf, with a traditional musical ritual.
 In Yellow Dog, a little girl tries to convince her reluctant family to adopt a wild dog.

+Below is a list of the films that have been submitted by Mongolia for review by the Academy for the award.